karenli1995/roadrage_game/README.md

 Cheat Keys: Press "A" to pass a level automatically.

 Known bugs: Cannot restart the game.
 Also no splash page to declare that you have won the game.
+Water Buffalo must go past the end of the screen to pass a level (just didn't have time to change coordinates)

-Extra features:
+Extra features: none

-Impressions/Suggestions:
+Impressions/Suggestions: I enjoyed this project as an introduction to JavaFX.
+It helped me really learn the APIs and functions of JavaFX, though it was a bit time consuming and I wish I had had more time to work on my game, because bugs still exist.